itsanhtuanho/Discovering-the-Best-Coffee-Shops-in-Philadelphia-using-Aspect-Based-Sentiment-Analysis-and-Dash/README.md

 ## Installation
 This project includes 2 versions of our application;
-* **app_mySQL_version.py** is the main version of our applicaiton.
+* **app_mySQL_version.py** is the main version of our application.
 This version connects to our data on a mySQL database hosted on AWS through the mysqlproxy.py file.
 * **app_local_data.py** connects directly to our pre-processed .csv files saved in the /Data folder.
 This version is a backup meant to maintain the app's functionality if we choose to stop maintaining the mySQL database in the future.